tikivn/android-home-test/README.md

 Requirement:

- * [ ] If the keyword is more than two words, then display in two lines.
+ * [ ] If the keyword is more than one word, then display in two lines.
  * [ ] Background color is random.
  * [ ] Keywords can be fetched from the following [link](https://gist.githubusercontent.com/talenguyen/38b790795722e7d7b1b5db051c5786e5/raw/63380022f5f0c9a100f51a1e30887ca494c3326e/keywords.json)